aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 ## Multi-Monitor Support

 The application automatically detects which monitor your mouse cursor is on when you start recording.
-It will capture a screenshot of that specific monitor (in Buffered Mode), ensuring you get the visual context that's most relevant to what you're looking at or working on.
+It will capture a screenshot of that specific monitor (in High-Accuracy and Fast-Processing modes), ensuring you get the visual context that's most relevant to what you're looking at or working on.

 ## Screenshot Management

 The application uses a simple approach to manage screenshots:

-1. Each time you start recording in Buffered Mode, a new screenshot is captured
+1. Each time you start recording in High-Accuracy or Fast-Processing modes, a new screenshot is captured
 2. The screenshot is always saved to the same file (`latest_screenshot.jpg`) in the `screenshots` folder
 3. Each new screenshot automatically overwrites the previous one
 4. This ensures only one screenshot file is stored at any time